 Use @Override liberally

 The @Override annotation was added in JDK 1.5.
 It functions more or less as a new method modifier.
-Its presence indicates to the compiler that the annotated method must override an existing superclass method.
+Its presence indicates to the compiler that the annotated method must override an existing supertype method, either from an interface, or an abstract base class.

 @Override public String toString(){...}